 How is the data secured in transit?

-Applicant data is sent from Scoir to Slate in two scenarios: the initial post of profile data and a smaller set of data included in each single sign-on (SSO) attempt.
+Applicant data is sent from Scoir to Slate in two scenarios: the initial post of profile data and a smaller set of data included in every single sign-on (SSO) attempt.

 In both cases, the data is encrypted during transmission using the most up-to-date version of the standard Transport Layer Security (TLS) protocol.
 This prevents data from being stolen or altered by any systems that the data may flow through.

 The SSO protocol includes an additional layer of encryption, by which the data is encrypted by Scoir using a proprietary certificate and then decrypted in Slate.
-In addition to preventing access of the data in transit, this also provides assurance that the data came from Scoir and that Scoir is certifying that the applicant is identified and authorized.
+In addition to preventing access to the data in transit, this also provides assurance that the data came from Scoir and that Scoir certifies that the applicant is identified and authorized.
 Based on that assurance, we can allow the applicant into Slate and positively identify the correct application.

 There is a mapping destination under the Record category called Generate PIN.
-In the source format, a Static Value Mapping can set this destination to Yes, and this will generate a PIN for records where a password or unexpired PIN do not yet exist.
+In the source format, a Static Value Mapping can set this destination to Yes, generating a PIN for records where a password or unexpired PIN do not yet exist.
 This method generates the PIN, but it does not automatically send communications.

 A Deliver mailing targeting records with submitted applications can be used to send the PIN and information about how to log in to view the status portal once they have completed the Coalition Supplement form.

-These applicants will continue to have access to log in to view the status portal through the Scoir single sign-on method as well.
+These applicants will continue to have access to log in to view the status portal through the Scoir single sign-on method.